• 25 Mar, 2026

 Every few kilometers required caution.

-Messner and Fuchs adjusted their spacing, watching each other carefully.
+Messner and Fuchs adjusted their spacing and watched each other carefully.
 A sudden collapse beneath a ski could have ended the expedition instantly.
-Probing with ski poles became routine before committing weight to uncertain surfaces.

 6. Reaching the Opposite Edge